 By train or metro

-Even though using the train to get to Milan can be quite entertaining and relaxing, it can also end up consuming a lot of time.
-The main connection is at Paris and you can reach the French capital using the multiple Eurostar trains.
-Once you reach Paris, you can head to Milan on similar Eurostar trains that are run on a regular basis.
-It takes around seven hours from Paris to Milan on these high-speed trains.
-A more laid-back alternative would be the Thello night train, which offers frequent connectivity between the two cities.
+Although using the train to get to Milan can be quite entertaining and relaxing, it can also consume a lot of time.
+The primary connection is at Paris, and you can reach the French capital using the multiple Eurostar trains.
+Once you reach Paris, you can head to Milan on similar Eurostar trains that are run regularly.
+It takes approximately seven hours to travel from Paris to Milan on these high-speed trains.
+A more laid-back alternative is the Thello night train, which offers frequent connections between the two cities.

 After reaching Milan, you are better off taking the metro since there are many stations near to the San Siro.
 The closest would be the Metropolitana Linea 5.
 If you are unable to reach this station, the second-best option would be to reach Lotto, which is connected through Metropolitana Linea 1.
 It takes around 15 minutes to travel from the Lotto Station to the stadium.